Prompt Injection Defense Lab: Attack and Defend Your Own LLM App

 if result['action'] == 'block':

-response = "I can't process that request."The "please don't" approach is the most common mistake I see.
+response = "I can't process that request."The "please don't" approach is the most widespread mistake.
 Developers assume a system prompt rule means the model will follow it.
 But if the model can be told to ignore the system prompt, it can also be told to ignore the rule that says "don't ignore the system prompt."
 It is turtles all the way down.

 # Hard block everything suspicious